Select Page

 Your site is not just the single HTML document you have created but the root folder and all contents therein.
 You MUST submit the ENTIRE folder

-You cannot submit folders on Blackboard.
+You cannot submit folders on Canvas.
 Instead we can zip the folder and submit that.
 Navigate to the location of your site folder.
-Right-click over top of it and select Send to > Compressed (zipped) folder on Windows and Compress on MacOS.
+Right-click over top of it and select Compress to zip file on Windows and Compress on MacOS.
 A new zipped file will be created

-Lastly, log into Blackboard (Here) and click on this course.
-Inside the course, select Week 01, then the Week 01: Fixed-Width Page (HTML) Lab folder, then the assignment with the same name.
-Finally, Attach the zipped file.
+Lastly, log into Canvas (Here) and click on this course.
+Inside the course, under module Week 01, select Week 01: Fixed-Width Page (HTML) Lab, then upload the zipped file.

 index.html